 E. Managerial Remuneration:

 The details of Remuneration paid to the Directors Key Managerial Personnel andEmployees as required under Section 197(12) of the Companies Act 2013 read with Rule 5 ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are givenin Form MGT-9 forming part of the Directors' Report and also in the Corporate GovernanceReport.

 12. DIRECTORS' RESPONSIBILITY STATEMENT:

-In accordance with the provisions of Section 134(5) of the Act your Directors to thebest of their knowledge and ability confirm that:
+In accordance with the provisions of Section 134(5) of the Act your directors to thebest of their knowledge and ability confirm that:

 a) In the preparation of the annual accounts for the Financial Year ended 31stMarch 2017 the applicable accounting standards had been followed along with properexplanation relating to material departures;

 b) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31stMarch 2017 and ofthe loss of the Company for that period;

-c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d) The directors had prepared the annual accounts on a going concern basis;

-e) The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+e) The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively;

-f) The directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively.
+f) The directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively.

 13. DETAILS IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THEFINANCIAL STATEMENTS:

 The Company has Internal Financial Controls which are adequate and were operatingeffectively.
-The controls are adequate for ensuring the orderly & efficient conduct ofthe business including adherence to the Companys policies the safe guarding of assetsthe prevention and detection of frauds and errors the accuracy and completeness ofaccounting records and timely preparation of reliable financial information.
-The detailsin respect of Internal Financial Control are included in the Management Discussion andAnalysis Report which forms part of this report.
+The controls are adequate for ensuring the orderly and efficient conduct ofthe business including adherence to the Company's policies the safe guarding of assetsthe prevention and detection of frauds and errors the accuracy and completeness ofaccounting records and timely preparation of reliable financial information.
+The detailsin respect of Internal Financial Controls are included in the Management Discussion andAnalysis Report which forms part of the Annual Report.

 14. STATUTORY AUDITORS:

-Pursuant to the provisions of Section 204 of the Act and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company had appointed Shri.
-Ajay S.Shrivastava Practicing Company Secretary Hyderabad toundertake the Secretarial Audit of the Company for the financial year 2016-17 and certifythe same for the Company.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed Shri Ajay Suman Shrivastava Practicing Company Secretary Hyderabad toundertake the Secretarial Audit of the Company for the financial year 2016-17 and certifythe same for the Company.

 The Secretarial Audit Report is provided as Annexure II' to thisreport.

 17. DETAILS OF SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS ORTRIBUNAL:

 During the year under review there has been no significant and material orders passedby any regulators or courts or tribunal.

 18. PARTICULARS OF EMPLOYEES:

 There are no employees drawing remuneration as prescribed under Section 197 of theCompanies Act 2013.
 Hence the details are NIL.